krasimir/react-in-patterns/book/chapter-10/README.md

 });
 ```

 The `wire` function accepts a React component, then an array with all the needed dependencies (which are `register`ed already) and then a function which I like to call `mapper`.
-It receives what is stored in the context as a raw data and returns an object which is the actual React props for our component (`Title`).
+It receives what is stored in the context as a raw data and returns an object which is later used as props for our component (`Title`).
 In this example we just pass what we get - a `title` string variable.
 However, in a real app this could be a collection of data stores, configuration or something else.

 Here is how the `wire` function looks like: